carpentries/amy/docs/users_guide/admin_index.md

 Select "Memberships" from the top menu bar to view a [list of all Memberships](https://amy.carpentries.org/fiscal/memberships/).
 Memberships can be searched by Organisation name, Consortium status, Public/Private listing, Variant, Contribution type, Active status, and allowed or remaining training seats.

-New Memberships can be created one of two ways:
+New Memberships can be created one of two ways, based on whether it is an entirely new membership or a renewing membership:

-* If this is an entirely new membership, click on the "New Membership" button at the top of the [membership page](https://amy.carpentries.org/fiscal/memberships/).
+* **New memberships:** If this is an entirely new membership, click on the "New Membership" button at the top of the [membership page](https://amy.carpentries.org/fiscal/memberships/).
 This will take you to a blank new membership form.

 ![AMY add new membership](images/amy_new_membership.png)

-* If this is a [renewal of a current membership](#renewing-memberships), select that membership and click on the green "Create new & roll-over button" at the bottom of that page.
+*  **Renewing memberships:** If this is a [renewal of a current membership](#renewing-memberships), select that membership and click on the green "Create new & roll-over button" at the bottom of that page.
 This will take you to a new membership form with some information pre-populated.

 ![AMY membership rollover](images/membership_rollover.png)